 The University has a large community of students engaged in activities of both an academic and non-academic nature.

-From time to time a student may feel dissatisfied with some aspect of his or her dealings with the University and when that happens it is important that the issue is investigated as quickly as possible.
+From time to time a student may feel dissatisfied with some aspect of their dealings with the University and when that happens it is important that the issue is investigated as quickly as possible.

 The University has adopted the following definition for a student complaint from The Good Practice Framework for Handling Complaints and Appeals (December 2014), which was produced by the Office of the Independent Adjudicator for Higher Education: